Google Fax: How to Send and Receive Faxes with a Google Fax Number

 Automatic fax removal.
 You can set your faxes to be deleted from your account after they have been opened.
 This option can remain active for scheduled amount of time.

 Unique file types.
-There are some providers that have developed their own apps to open encrypted faxes.
+There are some fax services that have developed their own apps to send and receive faxes with encryption.
 They basically deliver your fax in a unique file format, that you won’t be able to read unless you use the app or program.
 It’s a very ingenious way of handling additional fax security, although it depends on the operating system you are using.

 Access Control.
 Corporate online fax services let you access all your faxes from a virtual drive.
 This cloud storage is protected using 256-bit AES encryption.